-When a node attempts to inject several incompatible blocks (or when it tries to abuse the network in another similar way), another node can make an accusation: show evidence of attempted abuse.
-The node making the accusation is the accuser.
+When a delegate attempts to inject several incompatible blocks (or when it tries to abuse the network in another similar way), another delegate can make an accusation: show evidence of attempted abuse.
+The delegate making the accusation is the accuser.

-The accuser is awarded some funds from the baking deposit of the accused.
+The accuser is awarded some funds from the security deposit of the accused.

-When a node creates a new block, it is the baker of this block.
+When a delegate creates a new block, it is the baker of this block.
 Baking rights are distributed to different accounts based on their available balance.
-Only a node that handles an account with baking rights is allowed to bake; blocks created by another node are invalid.
+Only a delegate with baking rights is allowed to bake.
 The baker selects transactions from the mempool to be included in the block it bakes.

-A delegate is allowed to bake/endorse a block if he holds the baking/endorsing right for that block.
-At the start of a Cycle, baking and endorsing rights are computed for all the block heights in the cycle, based on the proportion of Rolls owned by each accounts.
+A delegate is allowed to bake/endorse a block if it holds the baking/endorsing right for that block.
+At the start of a cycle, baking and endorsing rights are computed for all the block heights in the cycle, based on the proportion of the stake owned by each account.